aaronjamesyoung/ajy-digitalgarden/src/site/notes/Book Notes - Nonviolence, the Revolutionary Way of Jesus.md

 * "Total annihilation" was only carried against certain cities (which were generally military outposts)
 * Some passages suggest total annihilation, and others do not.
     * Perhaps hyperbole, which was common in the ancient world
-    * Possibly God's command in [[Deuteronomy 20\|Deuteronomy 20]] could be interpreted as hyperbolic as it uses simliar language.
+    * Possibly God's command in [[94-bible/Deuteronomy 20\|Deuteronomy 20]] could be interpreted as hyperbolic as it uses simliar language.
 * Overall, the OT usually describes what happened without a value judgement.
 We should not misapply Joshua to our lives.
 This is not justification for Christians in America to wage violence against others.

 ## Ch.
 5 - OT #4 - Judges & Prophets